JokeDev5555/JokeDev5555/README.md

-<h1 align="center">Hi 👋, I'm Joke Sohandsome</h1>
-<h3 align="center">I’m Joke Sohandsome a Thai guy with a passion for gaming and programming.
+I’m Joke Sohandsome a Thai guy with a passion for gaming and programming.
 To be honest, little skill in either category.
-However, that doesn’t stop me from loving both.</h3>
+However, that doesn’t stop me from loving both.

 <h3 align="left">Connect with me:</h3>
 <p align="left">